-How to do a Do-It-Yourself Brazillian Wax at home?
+How to DIY Brazillian Wax at home?

 Whether you’re comfortably stretched out at a salon or showering in the privacy of your home, waxes aren’t known for being comfortable.
 However, you can still be proactive before getting waxed.
 Use gentle exfoliation prior to shaving to ensure that skin is smoother and hair follicles are less sensitive.
 Lightly spray skin with cold water before beginning the waxing process to fight redness and swelling